Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 Reorganization Creates a Win-Win for all Parties

-So, what is business debt elimination?
-In short, its an alternate means of liquidating business assets at the point of failure.
+So, what is business debt resolution?
+In short, it’s an alternate means of liquidating business assets at the point of failure.
 Instead of liquidating assets at auction (and thereby destroying the core value of the business), assets can be liquidated into a purchasing entity, thus preserving passing through concern value.

 Simply put, it’s a far more rational and ethical means of liquidating those assets at the point of insolvency.